habib24457/bistro-food-review-client/README.md

 3. How to check the top meal?

--On the navigation bar, by clicking the Top-Meals button
+- On the navigation bar, by clicking the Top-Meals button.

+- In this table, all the meals are shown.
+Not only the meals for today, rather all the saved meals in db.

 - Top Meal table will show the top ranked meal based on average star ratings.